abdulrahim2002/thinkersclub/_posts/2024-07-09-memory-access-detection-using-merkel-trees.md

 ## Introduction

-Computer memory is usually implemented as NTFS or FAT32[^1].
-While, data on disks is generally considered secure.
-One with appropriate setup can access individual memory blocks in hardware without any authentication.
-This is because memory is not protected at hardware level, and authentication is usually implemented in software.
+Computer memory is usually implemented as a file system[^1].
+While tampering of data is easy to detect, unauthorised access to memory is a more complex task.
+A problem that lies in the domain of Intrusion Detection Systems[^some].
+While, most intrusion detection focus on analyzing network traffic,

 Moreover, if unauthorised access to memory cannot be detected, user of the computer would never know that the system was compromised.
-Currently, there is no reliable method of detecting weather a file has been accessed.
-Detecting tampered files is easy, you can hash the contents of the file and when the hash (probably without your knowledge) changes, you might conclude that the file was tampered with.
+Detecting tampered files is easy, you can hash the contents of the file and when the hash changes (probably without your knowledge), you might conclude that the file was tampered with.
 But detecting memory access is a more complicated problem.
-Although linux does keep track of the last access timestamp, available via that `stat` command.
+Although linux does keep track of the last access timestamp, available via that `stat` command[^stat].
 It will only keep track of file accesses that use `read()` syscall[^2].
-A malicious actor may still be able to access memory without detection, directly interfacing with hardware.
+A malicious actor may still be able to access memory with detection, directly interfacing with hardware.

 In this article, I have described an approach to detect accesses to memory usign merkel trees.
 The approach advocates for encryption of the underlying memory, and the decryption be done in software.
 We will use a `polluted` flag to identify the files/blocks that have been accessed without user authentication.